 You can add as many filters as you need to focus on narratives that work for you.

 Not sure how to use stories in health education?
-Here are some examples:
+You could: